 All fruit trees are available as one-year-old maidens, the basic "building block" from which all mature tree shapes are produced.

 Our two-year-old trees are pruned either a "bush", with a short trunk, or half-standards, which have a taller trunk and can grow to 4.5 metres.
-We also grow several suitable varieties as a cordon.
+We also grow several suitable apple and pear varieties as a cordon.

 All our fruit trees and bushes are VAT Free.

 All our fruit trees are covered by our no-quibble 1 Year Guarantee, which means you can order with complete confidence.
 Free delivery on orders over £120.
 Best advice & friendly support throughout.

 Choose varieties that will grow well in your soil and local conditions.
 Talk to your neighbours, read our fruit tree descriptions, and call us if you have any doubts.
 Next, choose shapes where the final size fits the space you have.
 For most normal town gardens, a tree prepared as a bush (i.e. with a short trunk) is the most convenient size, while a half standard is a proper orchard tree that will reach around 4 metres and spread out much more.

 One-year-old maidens are the cheapest way to buy a fruit tree, and they are used for any type of training like fans, espaliers, and cordons.
 Selected varieties are available as ready-made cordons.
 Have a look at our advice pages for more details.

 Remember that most fruit trees need a pollination partner and, with a few exceptions, almost all fruit trees, including self-fertile ones, will carry heavier crops when cross-pollinated by another compatible variety.
 Have a look at our pollination checker for more details.